NeverSettels/covid-open-business-tracker/README.md

 ## **Behaviors**

-1. Allows user to input their zipcode and Google Geocode API converts to lat/lng to display results based off of zip [X]
+1. Allows user to input their zipcode.
-2. Allows user to see businesses that are currently open [X]
+2. Allows user to type a more specific "keyword".
-3. Allows user to see a map/list of businesses that are open [X]
+3. Allows user to input a radius.
-4. Allows the user to select a type "pharmacy", "restraunts", "liquor-stores", "cannibis shop" (drop-down)
+4. Allows user to see businesses that are currently open in their area in the form of a list.
-5. Allows user to type a more specific "keyword" into a form for results for the getBusinesses() API call
+5. Allows user to see businesses that are open on a map.
+6. Allows user to click on a map pin or business and cross reference.

 ## **Stretch Goals**
-- List of things that are displayed to user: name, address, phone number.
-- Icons display on map pin?
-- Click function to zoom into map location based off user selection (init map function within click function)

 - Have display on Netlify & mobile device media query
 - Practice our presentation